U.N. envoy tells Honduras to better protect its journalists

 “The state must investigate and apprehend the intellectual and physical perpetrators of crimes against journalists,” La Rue said at a press conference.
 “The absence of justice constitutes impunity and in this case, impunity generates more violence against journalists.”

-The growing presence of Mexican drug cartels in Honduras has fueled a surge in violence that has saddled Honduras with the world’s highest murder rate, with 86 killings per 100,000 people in 2012.
+The growing presence of Mexican drug cartels in Honduras has fueled a surge in killings that has turned the Central American country into the world’s most dangerous, with 86 murders per 100,000 people in 2012.

 La Rue told reporters that since 2010, when Lobo came to power, only one of the 22 cases of murdered journalists ended in sentencing, statistics he called “unacceptable and inhuman.”